Delirium Tremens: Symptoms, Timeline & Treatment

 Delirium tremens results from prolonged periods of heavy drinking.4 Unlike an episode of binge drinking, which involves drinking large amounts of alcohol (5 or more drinks for men, or 4 or more drinks for women) in a 2-hour period, DTs results from heavy drinking that occurs for many days over long periods of time.4,11 People who drink very large amounts of alcohol daily for at least several months are more likely to develop delirium tremens.4 The longer you drink regularly, the higher your risk for developing DTs.4

 American Addiction Centers offers extensive and integrative treatment across the United States for those struggling with alcohol addiction.
-Call us at to learn more to discover your treatment options today.
+Call us at There an admissions advisor is available to you 24/7 to discuss a treatment plan and verify your insurance coverage over the phone.

 Delirium Tremens Statistics: Is it Common?